allgreed/applover-t1/decision_log.md

 - I'm not enriely sure what are the semantics of deleting a book -> the book being missing?
     anyway: deleting a book also deletes all records of said book lending
 - I'm not bothered by potential weird race conditions, yet I comment on them
+- Sometimes I went a bit down the rabbit hole, since I believe that unpaid take-home assignments should be fun.
+That was fun!